Nitesh Narayan Rane

-Nitesh Narayan Rane (born 23 June 1982) is an Indian politician and a member of Maharashtra Legislative Assembly for the Kankavli vidhansabha constituency.

-He is the head of the non-governmental organisation "Swabhiman Sanghatana".

-He is the younger son of former chief minister and senior politician Narayan Rane.
+Nitesh Narayan Rane (born 23 June 1982) is cabinet minister in Government of Maharashtra and a member of Maharashtra Legislative Assembly for the Kankavli Vidhan Sabha constituency.
+He is the head of the non-governmental organisation "Swabhiman Sanghatana" and son of former Maharashtra chief minister Narayan Rane.

 Early life

 Nitesh Rane was born in Bombay (now Mumbai) to Neelam Rane and Narayan Rane, a senior leader from Maharashtra on 23 June 1982.
 He is an MBA professional and studied in the United Kingdom along with his elder brother Nilesh.
-He returned to India to join politics and help his father when his father decided to quit Shiv Sena in 2005 and join Congress.
+He returned to India to enter politics and help his father when his father decided to quit Shiv Sena in 2005 and join Congress.